SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 ##### Calculate Adjusted R-Squared

-When applying Linear Regression with *multiple* input variables, the r-squared metric on it's own *can* end up being an overinflated view of goodness of fit.
-This is because each input variable will have an *additive* effect on the overall r-squared score.
+When applying Linear Regression with *multiple* input variables, the r-squared metric on it's own *can* end up being an overinflated view of goodness of fit because each input variable will have an *additive* effect on the overall r-squared score.
 In other words, every input variable added to the model *increases* the r-squared value, and *never decreases* it, even if the relationship is by chance.

 **Adjusted R-Squared** is a metric that compensates for the addition of input variables, and only increases if the variable improves the model above what would be obtained by probability.
 It is best practice to use Adjusted R-Squared when assessing the results of a Linear Regression with multiple input variables, as it gives a fairer perception the fit of the data.

 ```python